Isotonic Distributional Regression: Isotonic distributional regression

 for $z \in \real$, and if $x > x_n$ we may set $F = F_n$.
 However, approaches that are based on interpolation do not extend to a generic covariate space, which may or may not be equipped with a metric.

-In contrast, the method we describe now, which generalizes a proposal by \cite{Wilbur2005}, solely uses information supplied by the partial order $\preceq$ on the covariate space $\cX$.
-For a general covariate value $x \in \cX$, we define the sets of the indices of {\em direct predecessors}\/ and {\em direct successors}\/ among the covariate values $x_1, \ldots, x_n$ in the training data as
+In contrast, the method we describe now, which generalizes a proposal by \citet{Wilbur2005}, solely uses information supplied by the partial order $\preceq$ on the covariate space $\cX$.
+For a general covariate value $x \in \cX$, the sets of the indices of direct predecessors and direct successors among the covariate values $x_1, \ldots, x_n$ in the training data is defined as at \eqref{eq:predec} and \eqref{eq:suc}, respectively with $X_1, \ldots, X_n$ replaced by $x_1, \ldots, x_n$.
+If the covariate space $\cX$ is totally ordered, these sets contain at most one element.
+If the order is partial but not total, $p(x)$ and $s(x)$ may, and frequently do, contain more than one element.
+Assuming that $p(x)$ and $s(x)$ are non-empty, any predictive CDF $F$ that is consistent with $\bF$ must satisfy